 To succeed as a youth correctional officer, you must be able to work with children and young adults.
 Conflict resolution, drug abuse prevention and good communication and interpersonal skills will also serve you well in this field.
 Because of its stressful nature, good emotional and mental health and an ability to handle demanding situations are also necessary.

 Economic and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs among correctional officers and jailers is expected to grow at a slower-than-average rate of 4% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs among correctional officers and jailers is expected to decrease by 8% from 2016 to 2026.
 Layoffs and staff reductions are uncommon in corrections because of increasing inmate populations.
-According to PayScale.com, the median salary among correctional officers was $35,348 as of January 2016.
+According to PayScale.com, the median salary among correctional officers was $37,398 as of March 2019.

 Similar career options within the corrections and criminal justice fields include:

 For those who want to work with juvenile offenders and help them improve their lives and stay out of jail, becoming a probation officer may be the right career move.
 Probation officers meet with convicted criminals sentenced to probation and help them find employment and other community resources.
 Probation professionals also monitor activities, provide advice and create reports outlining progress.
 To gain employment in this profession, a bachelor's degree in criminal justice, social work or a related field is required.
 Some employers may even prefer a master's degree.

 The BLS predicts that employment of probation officers and correctional treatment specialists will grow by 6% between 2016 and 2026.
 Due to the stressful nature of the work, competition for open positions will not be strong.
 PayScale.com reports that, as of March 2019, the median salary for probation officers was $41,351.